elemprod/lptask/docs/task_state.md

 Access to a task is limited by the task's current state as summarized in the following table.
 Although only one task handler can ever run at a given time, an interrupt can both suspend a task handler's execution and also wake the processor from sleep.
-The schedulers access protection mechanism prevents a task from being modified in a way which might corrupt the task or its data.
+The scheduler's access protection mechanism prevents a task from being modified in a way which might corrupt the task or its data.
 For example, setting an active task's data pointer to NULL inside of an ISR could lead to unpredictable operation if the task's handler was accessing